GSA/digitalgov.gov/content/posts/2012-07-13-next-in-our-mobile-webinar-series-mobile-first.md

 ---
+url: /2012/07/13/next-in-our-mobile-webinar-series-mobile-first/
 date: 2012-07-13 11:48:11 -0400
-title: 'Next in our Mobile Webinar Series\: Mobile First!'
+title: 'Next in our Mobile Webinar Series: Mobile First!'
-summary: 'You need resources, and we are here to help with an excellent new webinar series to jump start your agency’s digital gov efforts.
+summary: 'You need resources, and we are here to help with an excellent new webinar series to jump start your agency&rsquo;s digital gov efforts.
 Do you think &amp;#8220;mobile first&amp;#8221;?
 A &amp;#8220;mobile first&amp;#8221; approach is where new websites and applications are designed for mobile devices first, instead of'
-authors: [jparcell]
 categories:
   - Mobile
 tag: